 Fink takes a different approach.
 It’s based around Debian’s packaging tools and apt-get.
 Fink mainly manages pre-compiled/pre-built applications.
 So the applications you install using Fink don’t need to be compiled and built on your system.

 But MacPorts is still no walk in the park.
-Even though it’s less intrusive then Fink, it still isn’t a great citizen on OS/X. MacPorts eschews many of the system libraries and software already available in OS/X for other variants.
+Even though it’s less intrusive then Fink, it still isn’t a great citizen on macOS.
+MacPorts eschews many of the system libraries and software already available in macOS for other variants.
 Installing a seemingly simple utility might somehow require a new version of Perl, Python or other set of large software.

 Homebrew is a reaction to the complexity of MacPorts.
 It’s extremely simple.
 Homebrew appears to be targeted more at individual packages.
 If you want to pull in the entire world of open source software and want every package, then you’re better off with MacPorts or Fink.
 But if you’re looking for the occasional tool or utility, Homebrew is for you.